 Joint problems and muscle and bone injuries are examples of running hazards.
-The Department of Physiotherapy at SGH shares how to prevent running injuries.
+The Department of Physiotherapy at SKH shares how to prevent running injuries.

 Continued from previous page.